chanzuckerberg/cellxgene/server/eb/README.md

    The config file may then be customized before the app is deployed.

-   If your config file is named "config.yaml" and exists in this directory, then it will be bundled with the application zip file and installed along side the app on the EB servers.
+   If your config file is named "config.yaml" and exists in `customize/config.yaml`, then it will be bundled with the application zip file and installed along side the app on the EB servers.

    However, a potentially more flexible approach is to place your config file in a location accessible to the EB servers, such as along side the matrix files in S3.
 For example:  s3://my-bucket/my-datasets/config.yaml.